rpm-software-management/mock/docs/feature-hermetic-builds.md

 All of this is further complicated by the goal of making the *buildroot* as *minimal* as possible—the fewer packages installed, the better.
-We can’t even afford to install DNF into the buildroot, and as you’ve probably realized, we definitely don’t want to blindly install all available RPMs.
+We can’t even afford to install DNF into the buildroot, and as you've probably realized, we definitely don’t want to blindly install all available RPMs.